liukewia/Solving-TSP-VRP/README.md

 ## Usage
 Pull the source code from `master` and open `Main.m` in either folder (if the file exists) to run that solver.
+Edit files in the folder `test_data` to apply the solvers to your own problems.

 ## License
 GNU General Public License (GPL)